xxxnightvoidxxx/G.A.L-by-xxxnightvoidxxx-Gamers-As-Legions-/README.txt

 NOTES:
 - Keep `G.A.L.pyw` and the other files in the same folder.
 Don’t move them unless you know what you’re doing.
-- If you force reinstall (because you’re paranoid), edit `install.bat` and set `FORCE_INSTALL` to 1.
+- If you force reinstall (because you’re paranoid), edit `Run.bat` and set `FORCE_INSTALL` to 1.
 But don’t blame me if things break.
-- Also, if you want to delete d bugs....
+- Also, if you want to delete d bug files....
 Do it!
+You'll understand I'm sure of it!!

 ---